 I’m going to show you my most favorite visualization idea around tooltip in Power BI.
 I saw it demonstrated really well in a Power BI challenge submission and I just want to show you how far you can take it.
 It’s not that difficult at all and it can add so much value to your report.
+You may watch the full video of this tutorial at the bottom of this blog.

 This visualization technique using the Power BI tooltip will keep your consumers engaged and it enables you to compact more information into a singular report page.
 You don’t need to build comprehensive reports with ten pages or more.
 I’m going to show you how you can do that with this great tooltip idea.